jdinel/dotfiles-linux/README.md

-## A collection of my usual config files for Linux / UNIX CLI environments.
+## A collection of my usual config files for Linux environments.

 Use at will.